 When Should I Keep My Child Home?

-As the winter season is quickly approaching, the cold/flu season has arrived!
 Please refer to the "When Should I Keep My Child Home?" guidelines and also read through the following Centers for Disease Control and Prevention (CDC) guidelines of how you and your loved ones can stay healthy this year:

 - Try to avoid close contact with sick people.